AnirudhBhat/anirudhbhat.github.com/hello-automattic.markdown

 **Learnings:**
 1. It’s impossible to scale an app without proper design system in place.
 2. Rewriting an old feature with zero unit tests and get the requirement’s right is quite hard.
 Knew this beforehand but experienced it first hand

+In the job posting, it was mentioned that the team is looking for someone with experience in Social or content-oriented native apps.
+This project is very much social and content-oriented.

 <br/>